jlewallen/burrow/README.md

 4. Domain events.
 5. Improve test name language.
 Need a more consistent style.
-6. Move from lookup_by_key/gid to generalized lookup_by<T>()
 7. Eat/Drink
 8. Home/Limbo
 9. Freeze/Unfreeze
 10. Invite
 11. Wear/Remove (Clothing)
 12. Make

-### Musings

-I'm on the lookout for a better way to organize the mutation of entities and scopes.
-There are a few things I'd like to get.

-Should be easy to group multiple mutations/operations into one "batch", so that JSON serializations are minimized.
-Maybe we should defer final "save" serializations to the actual entity save?

-I had a half formed idea in my head that involved defining modifications on a trait that pulls the borrows out of the user code.

 ### Actions TODO